dwootton/aggregate-graph-explorer/README.md

+> **⚠️ WARNING:** This tool is an interactive prototype built for the VAST Challenge.
+We do not claim a superior code quality, but we believe it implements a vision for how graph exploration tools could work.

 # INCREMENT

 INCREMENT is an interactive graph exploration tool that provides a tool for constructing graph queries through a natural, incremental process.